 A matriculated undergraduate student who attains a grade point average of 3.30 in any one semester is eligible for the Dean's list provided he/she has been enrolled for twelve credit hours of course work, nine of which must be in course work which utilizes the letter grade (A, B, C, D, F) scale.
-Dean's List students receive a Dean's List Certificate which recognizes their superior scholarship, and may have their full-time tuition payment (which ordinarily covers a maximum of 18 credit hours) cover up to and including 21 credit hours in the semester immediately following the semester during which the Dean's List status was achieved.
+Dean's List students receive a Dean's List Certificate which recognizes their superior scholarship, and may have their full-time tuition payment (which ordinarily covers a maximum of 18 credit hours) cover up to and including 22 credit hours in the semester immediately following the semester during which the Dean's List status was achieved.
 Alternatively, a student may use the Dean's List tuition credit for a 50% discount on one three-credit-hour Intersemester or Summer Session course.
 Due to the unique curricular and tuition structures of the College's Nursing programs, please note that: (i) the 50% discount option is not available to students in the RN - BS program or students in their 4th year of study in the 1+2+1 program; and (ii) Daemen's Dean's List tuition privilege is not applicable to the tuition of partner schools.
 A detailed explanation of applicable terms for the Dean's List discount is available on the Student Accounts office web page.
 The discount may not be used in any term for Study Abroad or similar off-campus learning experiences.
-Students wishing to apply the Dean's List tuition credit to Intersemester or Summer studies must inform the Student Accounts office.
-Please note that Dean's List credit for an Intersemester or Summer course may be used only once in the student's Daemen College career.
+Students wishing to apply the Dean's List tuition credit to Intersemester or Summer course may be used only once in the student's Daemen College career.